Table of Contents

 MIA Japanese makes taking advantage of the power of pitch accent coloring easy.
 It allows you to generate pitch accent information for entire sentences with the press of a button, and automatically color code words in accordance with this pitch accent information.
 If you manually edit the pitch accent information of a word, the color of the word will automatically change to reflect that.

-You can customize the color scheme used to represent the different pitch accent patterns in the add-on’s settings.
-If you change the color associated with a given pitch accent pattern, all the cards in your collection will automatically change to reflect that.
+You can customize the color scheme used to represent the different pitch accent patterns in the add-on’s change the color associated with a given pitch accent pattern, all the cards in your collection will automatically change to reflect that.

 The following videos explain the theoretical underpins of how pitch accent is represented in the add-on.
 If you’re interested in studying pitch accent, we highly recommend watching them.